My Sister's Place: Outreach

 My Sister's Place focuses its efforts on providing daily survival skills for women working in camp town areas.
 Their mission is to help women live genuine and autonomous lives through their newly acquired skillsets and education.
 In addition to the services described above, the organization develops programs that focus on cooking, child care services, basic knowledge about health and much more.
-One of the most valuable services they offer is the on-site counseling offered several times a month for in-person support, and near constant online counseling.
-As a part of their other programs, My Sister's Place serves as a temporary shelter for domestic and transnational camp town women.
-The immediate support that a shelter provides enables women to find temporary safety until they can establish more permanent residence or plan of action.
-Additionally, as a form of alternate employment for former military prostitutes, a bakery was opened and the women were employed.
-The bakery worked in conjunction with local college student activists who volunteered to deliver and sell the bread to students on campus allowing the bakery to sustain itself and flourish.
-As a result, the bakery program has partially funded the other program classes and services like daycare for the women's children.
+One of the most valuable services they offer is the on-site and online counseling.
+This is offered several times in a month for in-person support.
+Moreover, My Sister's Place serves as a temporary shelter for domestic and transnational camp town women.
+The immediate support that the shelter provides enable women to find temporary safety until they can acquire their own permanent residence or fulfill their plan of action.
+Additionally, as a form of alternate employment for former military prostitutes, a bakery was opened where the women were employed.
+The bakery worked in partnership with a group of local college student activists who volunteers to deliver and sell the bread on campus.
+This allows the bakery to sustain itself and flourish.
+As a result, the bakery program has partially funded other program classes and services like daycare for the women's children.